tier4/nebula/docs/vendor_neutral_runtime_interface.md

 callback: those callbacks fire on a packet-source receive thread, and stopping a source from its own receive thread causes a self-join.
 Defer lifecycle transitions to a separate thread (e.g. post to an executor or thread pool).

+**Error reporting** from `SensorDecoderRuntime` is done exclusively via the `error_callback` registered with `set_error_callback()`.
+The runtime calls this directly with full context.
+The hosting graph does not synthesize a second error from the `SensorPacketResult::Error` return value, so each decode failure produces exactly one error event.

 ## Replay sessions